Imaginary-Horizons-Productions/DirectoryBot/README.md

 #### newplatform (AKA: addplatform)
 Syntax `@DirectoryBot newplatform (platform)`
 \
 Adds (platform) to the list of tracked platforms, allowing users to add their information for that platform.
+Optionally, you can set a term to call the information that is being stored (default is "username").
+Additionally, you can set an optional description to be displayed when the lookup command is used on the platform.

 #### setplatformterm (AKA: changeplatformterm)
 Syntax: `@DirectoryBot setplatformterm (platform) (term)`